Ecological restoration plan

 has been degraded, damaged or destroyed (Society for Ecological Restoration 2004)

 In 2020 the Bushcare Group adopted a specific Ecological Restoration Plan for the upper catchment of Lawson Creek, Lawson, Blue Mountains.
-The upper catchment is an important component of the entire bushcare site.
-It has some highly degraded areas, featuring dense privet and blackberry infestations.
-Over time, it is planned to restore the upper catchment area to a condition that facilitates its ongoing ecological development and functioning as swamp, riparian and forest communities.
+This catchment area is an important component of the entire bushcare site, and features some good stands of indigenous vegetation, and regular visitation by indigenous animals.
+Unfortunately though, dense infestations of Privet, Japanese Honeysuckle and Blackberry are also present.
+The Bushcare Group’s aspiration is to restore the catchment area to a condition that facilitates its ongoing ecological development and functioning as swamp, riparian and forest communities.

 Access the complete plan here.

 Click on an image to view features of the ecological restoration site